Skip to main content

 One of the poorer neighbourhoods in the capital, La Boca is not only home to the port where immigration began but, as rumour has it, also the birthplace of tango apparently.

-The mural, graffiti and colour-drenched corners are worth a cheerful walk through, making this a fun and historical walk as well as an instagrammers dream.
+The mural, graffiti and colour-drenched corners are worth a cheerful walkthrough, making this a fun and historical walk as well as an Instagrammers dream.

 The rainbow walls and brightly painted tin roofs remain in remembrance of the area’s heritage.
-A heritage that causes some sadness yet respected and celebrated in a fun, and now cheerful, way.
+A heritage that causes some sadness yet is respected and celebrated in a fun, and now cheerful, way.

 We discovered that, originally, immigrants and workers lived in extreme poverty which resulted in their homes being made from scrap metal, usually found at the port.